srnb1980/machine-learning-challenge/README.md

 I used the minmax scalar for SVM and RF models but had to use standard scalr model for Logistic regression as a part of preprocessing.

 Compared to all the 3 models, random forest had a better variability on the training scores and also had more accuracy on the test scores.

+All the models are saved into Models folder.